A fast algorithm for Stallings foldings over virtually free groups: Applications

-\begin{prop} Suppose that a graph of groups $\bbA$ is explicitly given as in Section \ref{sec:precise} and such that for every vertex group, every element of the image of the incident edge group is assigned a symbol as a generator of that vertex group.
-Then there is an algorithm that takes as input a word $W \in (X^{\pm 1})^*$ representing an element of $\pi_1(\bbA,v)$ and outputs a reduced word $\bar W$ (in the sense of Definition \ref{defn:reduced}) such that $\epsilon(W) = \epsilon(\bar W)$ which runs in time $O(n\log^*(n))$ where $n = |W|$. \end{prop}
+\begin{prop} Suppose that a graph of groups $\bbA$ is explicitly given as in Section \ref{sec:precise} and such that for every vertex group, every element lying in the images of some incident edge group is assigned a symbol as a generator of that vertex group.
+Then there is an algorithm that takes as input a word $W \in (X^{\pm 1})^*$ representing an element of $\pi_1(\bbA,v)$ and outputs a reduced word $\bar W$ (in the sense of Definition \ref{defn:reduced}) such that $\epsilon(W) = \epsilon(\bar W)$ which runs in time $O(M\log^*(M))$ where $M = |W|$. \end{prop}

-\begin{proof}[Proof of Proposition \ref{prop:quick-reduce}] We note that our requirement on the presentation ensures that all the relations in \eqref{eqn:BS-eqns} have length 4.
+\begin{proof} We note that our requirement on the presentation ensures that all the relations in \eqref{eqn:BS-eqns} have length 4.
 The algorithm is a slight variation of the folding algorithm.
 As we present the algorithm, we will provide analysis.

-Start by constructing a based linear directed $X$-labelled graph $(\calW_0,v_0)$ with endpoints $v_0$ and $u_0$ so that the unique reduced path $\rho_0$ from $v_0$ to $u_0$ has label $W$.
+Start by constructing a based linear directed $X$-labelled graph $(\calW_0,v_0)$ with endpoints $v_0$ and $u_0$ so that the unique simple path $\rho_0$ from $v_0$ to $u_0$ has label $W$.
 We note that $\pi_1(\calW_0,v_0) = \{1\}$.
 We now treat $(\calW_0,v_0)$ exactly as the graph constructed in step \ref{it:form-bouquet} of the folding algorithm and proceed to perform the folding algorithm and arrive at a terminal based graph $(\calW_F,v_0)$.